Gold prices rise in Baghdad, stabilize in Erbil markets - Shafaq News

 Gold prices rise in Baghdad, stabilize in Erbil markets

-Shafaq News/ On Saturday, gold prices edged higher in Baghdad while remaining stable in Erbil markets.
+Shafaq News/ On Thursday, gold prices climbed in Baghdad while remaining stable in the Erbil markets.

-According to a survey by Shafaq News Agency, gold prices on Baghdad's Al-Nahr Street recorded a selling price of 531,000 IQD per mithqal (equivalent to five grams) for 21-carat gold, including Gulf, Turkish, and European varieties, with a buying price of 526,000 IQD.
+According to a Shafaq News Agency correspondent, gold prices on Baghdad's Al-Nahr Street recorded a selling price of 530,000 IQD per mithqal (equivalent to five grams) for 21-carat gold, including Gulf, Turkish, and European varieties, with a buying price of 526,000 IQD.

 In Erbil, 24-carat gold was sold at 605,000 IQD per mithqal, 21-carat gold at 530,000 IQD, and 18-carat gold at 455,000 IQD.